suve/vrms-rpm/README.md

 bash script.
 Well, basically we need to process the gettext translation files and set up data paths.

-At this point you should've already decided where do you want to install the program.
-As stated before, some paths are set in the code during build, so if these don't match during build and install, the whole thing will probably fail spectacularly in runtime.
+At this point, you should've already decided where do you want to install the program.
+As stated before, some paths are set in the code during the build, so if these don't match during the build and install, the whole thing will probably fail spectacularly in runtime.

 To build, use `make` with the `build` target.
 The `PREFIX` variable can be